 Number of Copies of Proposals

-The State requests that 15 copies of the proposal be submitted to the RFP Coordinator at the address specified.
+The State requests that 11 copies of the proposal be submitted to the RFP Coordinator at the address specified.
 At least one copy of the proposal shall contain original signatures of those company officials or agents duly authorized to sign proposals or contracts on behalf of the organization.
-In addition to the 15 printed copies, proposer shall submit an electronic version of the proposal in PDF format on removable media such as a CD or flash drive.
+In addition to the 11 printed copies, proposer should submit an electronic version of the proposal in PDF format on removable media such as a CD or flash drive.

 A certified copy of a board resolution granting such authority shall be submitted if the Proposer is a corporation.
 The proposal containing original signatures will be retained for incorporation into any contract resulting from this RFP.